Pearland Stadium

-Pearland Stadium (nicknamed The Rig) is an American multi-use stadium in Pearland, Texas (near Houston).
+Pearland Stadium (nicknamed The Rig when Pearland is home and The Nest when Dawson is home) is an American multi-use stadium in Pearland, Texas (near Houston).
 The 12,000-capacity stadium is on the campus of Pearland High School and serves as home to the school's football, soccer, and track and field teams.
+It also serves as home to the Dawson High School Eagles football team.

 In addition, it is home to the Houston Energy, a team in the Independent Women's Football League, who used to play at Houston's Astrodome stadium.

 The stadium is nicknamed The Rig after oil rigs as oil is a large part of the Texas economy.
+It is also nicknamed The Nest after the Dawson Eagles.